allscale/allscale_runtime/tests/regressions/scheduler/README.md

 ## How plotting works

 The *plot* function in **utils.py** creates one pdf file per app_name and app_arg combination.
-Currently this function plots only execution time (y-axis) against different number of OS threads (x-axis).
-However, it should be easy to change and extend its functionalites depending on the need.
+This function can plot either execution time, resource usage, or energy (y-axis) against different number of OS threads (x-axis).
+The *plot_keys* config parameter defines the desired y-axis values.